Code-Institute-Submissions/vocab_journal/README.md

 <p align="center"><img src="static/img/extras/user_profile.png"/></p>

-Vocab views
+View Vocab
 -----------

-Showing all the vocab stats, in a single page
+Shows the vocab contents along with its stats within in a single page using the vocab template.

 Interface
 ---------